 The level of chemistry I was working on was far beyond anything I had learnt at school but with support from my supervisor I was soon able to grasp the key concepts.
 The experience taught me how to conduct a chemistry research investigation in which I carried out over 50 reactions.
 Consequently, I learnt how to use complex reaction equipment and analyse data from HPLC, mass spectrometry and NMR.
 This work was far more complex than I had anticipated but it was extremely enjoyable and exciting to carry out.

-How have you shared your bursary experience with others at school?
+How have you shared your placement experience with others at school?

-I presented my work at Science Society to a collection of girls from Year 10 and upwards and our science teachers who showed great interest in the work and the Nuffield Bursary Scheme.
+I presented my work at Science Society to a collection of girls from Year 10 and upwards and our science teachers who showed great interest in the work and the Nuffield Research Placements Scheme.

-What are your longer term plans and how did your bursary experience affect these plans?
+What are your longer term plans and how did your placement experience affect these plans?

 Provided I get my grades, I will be off to Oxford University to study chemistry.
 My Nuffield placement confirmed my subject choice and gave me lots of confidence at my university interviews.